Park Bom

-Park Bom (born March 24, 1984), previously known mononymously as Bom, is a South Korean singer.
-She is best known as a member of the South Korean girl group 2NE1.
+Park Bom (born March 24, 1984), also known mononymously as Bom, is a South Korean singer.
+She is best known as a member of the South Korean girl group 2NE1, which became one of the most popular South Korean girl groups worldwide.

-Park began her musical career in 2006, featuring on singles released by labelmates Big Bang, Lexy, and Masta Wu.
-In 2009, she made her debut as a member of 2NE1 as the main vocalist.
-The group went on to become one of South Korea's most popular and best-selling girl groups of all time.
-Park has released two solo singles, "You and I" and "Don't Cry", which reached number one on the Gaon Digital Chart, the national music chart of South Korea.
+Park began her musical career in 2006 under YG Entertainment, featuring on singles released by label-mates Big Bang, Lexy, and Masta Wu.
+In 2009, she made her debut as the main vocalist of 2NE1.
+Under YG Entertainment, Park released two solo singles, "You and I" (2009) and "Don't Cry" (2011), which reached number one on the Gaon Digital Chart, the national music chart of South Korea.
 She was awarded Best Digital Single at the 2010 Mnet Asian Music Awards.

 Following 2NE1's disbandment in 2016, Park left her group's agency, YG Entertainment, in November 2016.
 In July 2018, she signed with D-Nation Entertainment and released her comeback single, "Spring", in March 2019.
 After that, in May 2019, Park Bom released her new repackaged album re: Blue Rose, with the single "4:44" featuring Wheein from Mamamoo.
+Park has further released digital singles including "Do Re Mi Fa Sol" featuring Changmo and "Flower" featuring Kim Min-Seok.
+In 2023, Park held her first solo concert, "You & I" and released digital single, "I" featuring Dawn.

 Early life

 Park Bom was born in Seoul, South Korea, on March 24, 1984.
 Her older sister, Park Go-eun, is a cellist.
 Whilst attending junior high school in the United States, she was diagnosed with attention-deficit hyperactivity disorder (ADHD).
+Park attended Lesley University in Cambridge, Massachusetts where she majored in psychology, before transferring to the Berklee College of Music to follow her dream of becoming a singer.
+She graduated from Berklee in 2008.

 Career

-2006–2013: Career beginnings and breakthrough
+2006–2009: Career beginnings and breakthrough

+Park returned to South Korea to pursue a music career there and repeatedly auditioned to join YG Entertainment, where she was accepted into the company in 2006 after three years of auditioning according to former YG executive and recording producer Yang Hyun-suk.
+During her time as a trainee, Park was diagnosed with lymphadenitis; Park has continued to suffer from episodes of lymphadenitis ever since.
+In 2006, she featured on two of Big Bang's earliest singles, "We Belong Together" and "Forever with U".
+Park also collaborated with Lexy on "Baby Boy" from her third extended play Rush, and Red Roc on the single "Along My Way".
+She has also appeared in a series of promotional music videos for Samsung Anycall of the same name, alongside Lee Hyori, G-Dragon, and Gummy.